RedRevenant/SDSi18nConversion/README.md

 # SDSi18nConversion

+The i18n version of RiceHit's Seven Deadly Sins (https://www.nexusmods.com/stardewvalley/mods/15100) <br />
-Currently for version 3.2.0.
+Currently works for version 3.2.0. <br />
-Download files and replace the original text with mine when prompted.
+Download files and replace the original text with mine when prompted. <br />